mattbixby123/flearn/README.md

 info update

-first day back from vacation. reviewing the code and will work more tomorrow.
+first day back from vacation. testing new commit